C-L connects with students online

 Shortly after the schools closed several weeks ago, Taylor began doing nightly video story-times for C-L students, and anyone else who would like to view the videos.

-At the end of each story-time, Taylor gives the children two books to choose from for the following day’s story-time, and then they can vote on which book they want to hear next.
+At the end of each story-time, Taylor gives the kids two books to choose from for the following day’s story-time, and then they can vote on which book they want to hear next.

-Taylor said the story-times take place daily at 7 p.m., and this week she branched out and had special guests.
+Taylor said the story-times take place every night at 7 p.m., and this week she branched out and had special guests.

-Several hundred people tune in to view the story-times, and around 50 children take part in the online voting each day.
+Several hundred people tune in to view the story-times, and around 50 kids take part in the online voting each day.

 Taylor said the feedback has been very positive, from comments posted online to in-person compliments as she helps out at the school’s lunch pick-ups.